sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/01-introduction.md

 ## Algorithm specification

-Algorithms are explained in either:
+Algorithms are specified in either:

 - Flowcharts
   A diagram that shows a flow of control.